edunuzzi/go-xrate/README.md

     exchanges.Binance(),
 )

-// Here we are fetching the rates with a 10 second timeout for each request r, _ := c.Rates(time.Second * 10)
+// Here we are fetching the rates with a 5 second timeout for each request r, _ := crawler.Rates(time.Second * 5)

 // r[0] -> response from Binance
 fmt.Println(